-- Google Drive and Calendar being used as preferred form of communicating dates. - Google apps used to assist team level planning. - Staff blog / Google community set up and being used for discussion of professional readings. - All school policies, handbook and procedures have been updated and are in line with the requirements of the Child Safety Standards (Ministerial Order 870). - Pre-Prep Program and activities throughout the year were organised to welcome new students and families and to familiarise them with their new learning environment. - The purchase of additional Fountas and Pinnell Levelled Literacy Intervention, a supplementary intervention resource designed for children who find reading and writing difficult.
-(LLI -Red level). - The Purchase of Fountas and Pinnell Benchmark Assessment System BAS 2 kits (BAS 1 and 2 to be implemented for pre-testing in 2017).
+- Google Drive and Calendar being used as preferred form of communicating dates. - Google apps used to assist team level planning. - Staff blog / Google community set up and being used for discussion of professional readings. - All school policies, handbook and procedures have been updated and are in line with the requirements of the Child Safety Standards (Ministerial Order 870). - Pre-Prep Program and activities throughout the year were organised to welcome new students and families and to familiarise them with their new learning environment. - The purchase of additional Fountas and Pinnell's 'Levelled Literacy Intervention', a supplementary intervention resource designed for children experiencing difficulties in reading and writing. - The Purchase of additional Fountas and Pinnell's 'Benchmark Assessment System' (BAS 1 and BAS 2 kits) to effectively track reading and comprehension across the school.